Common name: Early Wattle, Spreading Wattle

 Pods straight to strongly curved, raised over and variably constricted between seeds, 3–11 cm long, 4–6 mm wide, thinly leathery, smooth to slightly wrinkled, mostly glabrous, often with appressed minute hairs near base and apex; seeds longitudinal; funicle expanded towards seed.

-Flowering: Flowers usually July–October.
+Flowering: usually July–October.

 NSW subdivisions: ?CC, SC, CT, ST, CWS, SWS, SWP